 Trauma's Impact

-The impact of trauma doesn’t end when the event is over—it lives in the patterns we repeat, the stories we tell ourselves, and the ways we try to stay safe.
+The impact of trauma doesn’t end when the event is over—it often lives in the patterns we repeat, the stories we tell ourselves, and the ways we try to stay safe.
 It can shape how you see yourself, how you love, and how you trust.
 Sometimes trauma is unmistakable—abuse, loss, or a life-altering event.
-Other times, it’s more subtle: growing up in an environment where love felt conditional, emotions were dismissed, or your needs went unseen.
+Other times, it’s quieter but no less real: growing up where love felt conditional, emotions were dismissed, or your needs went unseen.

 Even when the past feels far away, unresolved pain can quietly steer your life.
-The anxiety that won’t settle, the tendency to over-give, the fear of being “too much,” or the walls you build to keep from being hurt again—these are often old survival strategies, still doing their best to protect you.
+The anxiety that won’t settle, the tendency to over-give, the fear of being “too much,” or the walls you build to avoid being hurt again—these are often old survival strategies still doing their best to protect you.

 You might notice this in: